 Throughout Canadian universities, there is a staggering gender gap in the science, technology, engineering, mathematics, and computer science (STEM) fields.

-The Canadian Women In Chemical sciences, engineering, and technology (CWIC) network promotes inclusivity, equity, and diversity in the chemical sciences across Canada by developing a community for women and minorities.
+Canadians Working for Inclusivity in Chemical Sciences, Engineering and Technology Network promotes inclusivity, equity, and diversity in the chemical sciences across Canada by developing a community for women and minorities.

 How We Inspire Change

 “I feel that the entire process has been super positive as I have learned so much about what I hope to do in my last year.
 Furthermore, I feel that I have learned so many strategies in approaching/applying for research, coping with mental health, understanding what the “upper” academic environment is like…”

 CWIC works for change by:

 - Creating mentor-mentee partnerships between women and other under represented groups (URG) in the chemical sciences.